-Security Team provides integrated full-service communications security solutions that meet or exceeds the requirements of Agencies.
-Given our extensive work with Agencies in managing security practices and obtaining certification and accreditations, the Qwest Networx Security Team has the experience necessary to adapt and grow with the Networx contract, enabling GSA and Agencies to take advantage of the emerging security technologies that will provide a comprehensive security solution for Government communication challenges.

-Specifically, Qwest will be proactive in ensuring that security is considered as a part of any new deployments or changes to services and OSS, as described in the Qwest Security Plan, Section 5.0 of Appendix 2.
-Qwest will ensure that security is considered and is built into the following: new Networx services, deployments and enhancements; new OSS deployments and enhancements; and Networx services and OSS configuration changes.
+Through this the Qwest Networx Security team provides an integrated full-service communications security solutions that meet or exceed requirements of Government customers.
+Given our extensive work with Federal programs in managing security practices and obtaining certification and accreditations, the Qwest Networx Security team has the experience necessary to adapt and grow with the Networx contract, enabling GSA and the Agencies to take advantage of the emerging security technologies that will provide a comprehensive security solution for Government communication challenges.
+Specifically, Qwest will be proactive in ensuring that security is considered as part of any new deployments or changes to services and OSSs, and has described in the Qwest Security Plan, Section 5.0 of Appendix 2, how Qwest will ensure that security is considered and built into new Networx services, deployments, and enhancements, new OSS deployments and enhancements, and Networx services and OSS configuration changes.

-Through our highly integrated risk management program and key team members, Qwest has the policies, processes, practices, procedures, tools, systems, and reports to assist Agencies in meeting both current and future security challenges.
-Qwest supports continuous improvement in our programs and learning for our professionals, by supporting key professional certifications and engaging in industry standards and best practices forums.
-Qwest security professionals carry a diverse set of certifications based on their roles, including: Certified Information Security Manager (CISM), Certified
+Through our highly integrated risk management program and key team members, Qwest has the policies, processes, practices, procedures, tools, systems and reports to assist Agencies in meeting both current and future security challenges.
+Qwest supports continuous improvement in our programs and learning for our professionals by supporting key professional certifications and engaging in industry standards and best practices forums.
+Qwest security professionals carry a diverse set of certifications based on their roles, including: Certified Information Security Manager (CISM), Certified Information Systems Security Professional (CISSP), Certified Information Systems Auditor (CISA), Certified Business Continuity Planner (CBCP), standards and best practices forums overall, a number of which develop security practices and standards as new technologies emerge.

-Information Systems Security Professional (CISSP), Certified Information Systems Auditor (CISA), Certified Business Continuity Planner (CBCP), Certified Fraud Examiner (CFE), Certified Protection Professional (CPP), Global Information Assurance Certification (GIAC) program certifications, and a wide variety of vendor-specific credentials.
-In all, Qwest engages with standards and best practices forums, many of which develop security practices and standards as new technologies emerge.
+Certified Fraud Examiner (CFE), Certified Protection Professional (CPP), Global Information Assurance Certification (GIAC) program certifications and a wide variety of vendor-specific credentials.
+In addition, Qwest engages with